ozakeri/FilmNetAppTest/README.md

 ## Acknowledgements
-You can use the following resources to access the APIs
+You can use the following resources to access videos
-- Get coins route:
+- Get Videos:
 https://filmnet.ir